EmbodiedJosh/Portfolio/index.md

 ## Story is everything.

+I specialize in project management, content strategy, video production, writing, and editing.
+I'm responsible for the outlines, storyboards, transcripts, shooting, video editing, and post production of over 100 educational training videos.

+I like partnering with people to help them tell their stories, get audiences excited about their work, and help that work get done.
+Nothing makes me happier than finding the right words and techniques needed to simplify and streamline complex information.
+I think clear, clever, and compelling narratives are the best way to engage an audience and impart understanding, both internally and externally.

-I went to [Film School](https://www.biola.edu/film) to learn how to tell them, and started my [YouTube](https://www.youtube.com/embodiedjosh) so I could share them with others.
-Not wanting my worlds to be confined to the page, I started teaching myself Digital Art and Design: sharing what I learned as I learned it with the next generation of dreamers.
+I went to [Film School](https://www.biola.edu/film) to learn how stories worked, and started my [YouTube Channel](https://www.youtube.com/embodiedjosh) so I could share my story with others.
+I want to tell stories that change people's lives.
+I believe the future of storytelling is interactive, and I created my own Process to learn the skills neccesary to tell them through games.